 El-Zakzaky’s followers say he is misunderstood and a man of peace.
 But successive Nigerian governments say otherwise.

 In 2014, IMN members who were protesting against Israeli attacks on Gaza and observing a religious holiday clashed with Nigerian soldiers.

-The defence spokesman, Major-General Chris Olukolade, accused the Movement of creating traffic and firing at the soldiers.
+The defence spokesman, Major-General Chris Olukolade, accused the Movement of stalling traffic and firing at the soldiers.
 He says the soldiers returned fire.

 The December 2015 attack left another three of his children dead.
-Now just three are still alive.
+Now only three are still alive.

 Local journalists, politicians and security officials have compared IMN to the armed Sunni group Boko Haram.
-It is commonly alleged that Zakzaky supported Boko Haram during the group's early years, although Zakzaky has denounced it in several speeches.
+It is commonly alleged that el-Zakzaky supported Boko Haram during the group’s early years, although he has denounced it in several speeches.

-Another popular belief is that Zakzaky has either already created a parallel state or intends to do so.
+Another popular belief is that el-Zakzaky has either already created a parallel state or intends to do so.
 A flurry of rumours alleged that the flag hoisted on December 12 was an Iranian one.
-Others claim it depicted the face of Zakzaky as the leader of some sort of Shia kingdom.
+Others claim it depicted the face of el-Zakzaky as the leader of some sort of Shia kingdom.